SebasGamboa10/Reproducibility-and-Uncertainty-Assessment-in-EQTransformer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Analisys Code, Comparisson and Plots:
+## Analysis Code, Comparison and Plots

 In the folder: Experimental_Results/Results_Analysis_Code

-1. For comparisson of the results use the code: Experimental_Results/Results_Analysis_Code/compare.py
+1. For comparison of the results, use the code: Experimental_Results/Results_Analysis_Code/compare.py

-2. For getting time plots use the code: Experimental_Results/Results_Analysis_Code/time_plot.py
+2. For generating time plots, use the code: Experimental_Results/Results_Analysis_Code/time_plot.py

-3. For getting histograms use the code: Experimental_Results/Results_Analysis_Code/histogram_plot.py
+3. For generating histograms, use the code: Experimental_Results/Results_Analysis_Code/histogram_plot.py

-4. For getting heatmaps use the code: Experimental_Results/Results_Analysis_Code/heatmap.py
+4. For generating heatmaps, use the code: Experimental_Results/Results_Analysis_Code/heatmap.py

-5. For getting donut plots use the codes:
+5. For generating donut plots, use the following codes:
    * Experimental_Results/Results_Analysis_Code/Complex_method_donut_chart_plot.py
    * Experimental_Results/Results_Analysis_Code/Simplified_method_donut_chart_plot.py

-Aditionaly, For plotting the MOnte Carlo iterations graph, in the folder Experimental_Results/MC_Dropout_Iterations:
+Additionally, for plotting the Monte Carlo iterations graph, in the folder Experimental_Results/MC_Dropout_Iterations:
-For getting donut plots use the code: Experimental_Results/MC_Dropout_Iterations/mc_iteration_plot.py
+Use the code: Experimental_Results/MC_Dropout_Iterations/mc_iteration_plot.py

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Important:
-If you want to change from `Predictor` (Complex) to `MseedPredictor` (Simplified), edit `deteccion.sh` on line 5:
+If you want to switch from `Predictor` (Complex) to `MseedPredictor` (Simplified), edit `deteccion.sh` on line 5:
    ```bash
    # Complex execution method:
    python3 "mydir/EQT_DETECT_PREDICTOR.py" ...